2021 Northern Chad offensive: Events

 After the 11 April border attack, the FACT forces entered the country on convoys and clashed with the army in several cities and towns as they headed toward N'Djamena, the capital of Chad.
 As a result of the growing instability, the United States and the United Kingdom withdrew diplomatic staff from the country.
 On 19 April, FACT claimed to have taken control of the former Borkou-Ennedi-Tibesti prefecture.

 As of 19 April 2021, clashes continued between FACT forces and elements of the Chadian Armed Forces.
 FACT forces claimed independence in the northern part of the Tibesti Region.
 At least 300 FACT fighters were reportedly killed in the clashes whilst at least five Chadian soldiers had also been killed during the confrontation, which increased political tension in the country.
 The army said on 19 April that they had "completely destroyed" FACT convoys heading towards the capital.
 An army spokesman said that the convoys were "decimated" in the northern province of Kanem.
 After the clashes, Gen. Azem Bermandoa Agouna of the Chadian Armed Forces claimed that the army had captured 150 FACT fighters and also reported 36 wounded Chadian soldiers.

-On 19 April 2021, President Idriss Déby was killed on the frontline.
+On 19 April 2021, President Idriss Déby was fatally wounded on the frontline.
 His son Mahamat Déby succeeded him as head of the Transitional Military Council of Chad (TMC).
 Rebels vowed to continue their offensive on the capital following Déby's death.

 The following day, FACT rebels defended their campaign towards Chad's capital, N'Djamena, and rejected the transitional military junta led by Déby's son as the legitimate government of Chad.
 Although stores and other facilities remained open, many civilians reportedly chose to stay home amidst rising fears of conflict.
 Opposition politicians asked Déby's son Mahamat for a quick civilian transition.
 Another rebel group, the Military Command Council for the Salvation of the Republic (CCMSR), also declared that it would support FACT in its offensive against the TMC.

 On 21 April, a rebel base in northern Chad was allegedly bombed.
 Rebels claimed that airstrikes were used to try and target their leader, Mahamat Mahadi Ali, and accused France of supporting the raid.